PUJAMINODTHAKRE/healthcare-kb-representation-evaluation/README.md

             ↓
 Which questions can be answered
             ↓
-How the answer can be explained
+How those answers can be explained
 ```

-This makes the work relevant to research at the intersection of:
+This connects the work to research across:

 `Knowledge Representation`